Frequently Asked Questions

 Qualified already required 3-year minimum contracts.
 Under Salesforce, expect that to become more rigid, not less.

-3. Agility Decreases
+3. Agility decreases

 Smaller companies move fast.
 They respond to customer feedback quickly.
 They ship features in weeks, not quarters.